HemakanthNatkunaraja/Computer_Network_configuration/README.md

 3. Use the provided network diagram for reference.

 ## Acknowledgments
-- University IT Department for providing the project requirements.
+- University IT Department for providing the project requirements .
+- Cisco Packet Tracer documentation for technical references.